rubeun/react-exercises/would-you-rather/README.md

 Voting App that queries user "Would you rather...question 1...or...question 2"

+User can choose between 3 pre-created users: Rubeun(me), Doctor (Who?), and Snape (Half-Blood Prince).
+Once user is selected, that user is logged in and the dashboard will load.
+The Dashboard shows selected users Unanswered Questions and Answered Questions listed in order of newest first.
+Clicking on any question will take you to its question page.
+Answered Questions cannot be altered but Unanswered Questions can be answered by selecting option and pressing submit.
+Users can also Add a New Question by clicking Add New Question in the navigation Leaderboard accessible by the navigation brings the user to the Leaderboard Questions page which lists users with the highest total questions asked and answered.

+## Installation

+* Download all files
+* Go into directory
+* Run by 'install npm'
+* Launch by 'npm start'

+## Data

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-## Data

 There are two types of objects stored in our database: